 There is hardly a place in Lech Zürs am Arlberg from which you cannot see the bivouac (or Biwak in German).
 The prominently visible shelter is situated at 2354 metres, at the foot of Stierlochjoch.
 A small wooden cube, firmly moored to a green cliff.
 Lots of people know it.
 It must be gorgeous up there.
 Secluded, quaint, with a breathtaking view.
 Most people gush about the bivouac without ever having been there.
 Even though it is so easy to visit.

 At the car park we check our backpacks one more time: Have we forgotten anything?
 We don't need much: water, provisions, sleeping bags and our woolly hats.
-We've picked up the keys from the tourist office.
 Off we go, out of the village, past the last dwellings and straight up a steep path.
 Our conversation soon dwindles; our breathing becomes slower and deeper.
 We can still hear a helicopter circling above the valley.
 But as we look down we can already feel a distance to our daily life.

 The sun sinks deeper and softly shines on the meadows.
 Flowers sway in the wind.
 Our gaze sweeps over the hills.
 We stop every now and then to take in the glorious view of the mountain crest.
 We can make out the silhouettes of lifts and mountain cabins on top.
 We hike on.
 The sounds the wind carries up from the valley grow softer and softer.
 We hear the clacking of our hiking poles as they hit the craggy ground.
 Then a gurgling creek.
 The air is cooler, our breath flows deeply through our lungs.